Realizing Topological Quantum Walks on NISQ Digital Quantum Computer: Results

-\textbf{Two-particle results.} In this section, we investigate the quantum walk of two particles placed at the opposite ends of the lattice sites.
-We already discuss the single particle edge state along with different phase factors in the previous section.
-In this study, we set the phase factor $\phi_J$ = 0 and the hopping modulation strength $\lambda_J$ = 0.9, examining edge dynamics for both an odd and even number of lattice sites.
-The dynamics reveal the emergence of a single edge state for $L=7$ and two edge states for $L=8$, as shown in Fig. 7.
-This parity effect stems from the chiral symmetry inherent in the Hamiltonian~\cite{sdas2013}.
-Again this parity effect, indicating the emergence of single or multiple edge states based on lattice size, underscores the intricate interplay between system parameters and symmetries.
-This understanding informs the development of robust quantum algorithms and protocols while enhancing the fault tolerance of topological quantum computation, promising more reliable and stable quantum computing technologies~\cite{Sarma2015}.
+In this section, we investigate the QW of two particles, both with and without interactions.
+We begin by studying the QW of two non-interacting particles placed at opposite ends of lattices with odd and even numbers of sites to understand the odd-even effect on the edge state.
+To focus on the edge states only, we set the phase factor $\phi_J = 0$ and the hopping modulation strength $\lambda_J = 0.9$.
+The dynamics reveal the emergence of a single edge state for $L=7$ and two edge states for $L=8$, as shown in Fig.~\ref{fig:78-edge_state}(I) and (II) respectively.
+The number of edge states depends on the odd-even parity of the system, which is characterized by the topological properties of the commensurate off-diagonal AAH model.
+For an even numbered lattice, this topological properties is characterized by the quantized Berry phase $\pi$ or or the emergence of a pair of degenerate edge states~\cite{PhysRevB.91.041402}.
+In an odd numbered lattice system, edge states are not degenerate anymore due to the breaking of the chiral or sub-lattice symmetry~\cite{sdas2013}.
+As a result a single edge state always appear on either edges of the lattice depending upon the phase factor,$\phi_J=0$ or $\pi$ due to the alteration of the strong and weak coupling between the bonds(see Fig.~\ref{fig:left_edge} and Fig.~\ref{fig:right_edge}).
+This phenomenon does not occur in lattices with an even number of sites, where two edge states always appear for phase factors,$\phi_J=0$ and $\pi$.
+These insights will drive the development of robust quantum algorithms and protocols, paving the way for more reliable and stable quantum computing technologies~\cite{Sarma2015}.